 To see if the Town will vote to raise and appropriate and/or transfer from available funds a sum of money to purchase and equip one police cruiser or take any action thereon.

-I move the Town vote to transfer \$57,672 from Free Cash to purchase and equip one new police cruiser.
+John Shocik moved that the Town vote to transfer \$57,672 from Free Cash to purchase and equip one new police cruiser.